 - Purchase vector image licensing and alter the images to fit your story

-I chose the latter option and spent hours altering multiple images to create a small world for my monkey story.
-Thankfully, I have experience in using GIMP to manipulate images, so I was able to produce two characters in a variety of poses for a book.
+When I created my children’s books, I purchased vector art licenses and spent many hours in GIMP altering them to create a small world for my monkey story.
+I was able to produce two characters in a variety of poses that I could use for my book.

 3. Compile Your Work into One PDF File

 If you hired out for the last step, then you can probably skip this step by having your artist convert the book to PDF.
 It’s important that you have the book ready to go in PDF to finish your book.
 I used Keynote to put together the entire book after completing the art work.
-However, you can use any software that will allow for saving to PDF such as any program like Microsoft Word or PowerPoint.
+However, you can use any software that will allow for saving to PDF such as Microsoft Word, PowerPoint, LibreOffice, Google Docs, etc.

 I prefer using the slideshow style software because it’s much easier to manipulate the elements.
 You choose what is easiest for you, just remember to save to PDF.